-First things first: A top knot is just an ordinary knot made by pulling hair halfway through an elastic.
+First things first: A top knot men love is just an ordinary knot made by pulling hair halfway through an elastic.
 It’s positioned on the top of the head only because that’s where the longest hair is for guys, especially when you’re growing out a fade or undercut.
-For men with already-long hair, the updo of choice is usually called a man bun—hair that’s longer than six inches can usually loop around itself comfortably and be secured into a circle.
+For men with already long hair, the updo of choice is usually called a man bun—hair that’s longer than six inches can usually loop around itself comfortably and be secured into a circle.
 Yes, like a ballerina bun.
 Sometimes even with a beard.

 Creating a Male Top Knot

-Step 1: Assess your needs.
+Step 1: Assess Your Needs

-Step 2: Get the tools.
+Step 2: Get the Tools

-Step 3: Products.
+Step 3: Apply Products

-Top knots are styles that benefit from some grip; we think you should switch to a texturizing wax like Bed Head for Men by TIGI Matte Separation, or a molding paste, such as Dove Men+Care Sculpting Paste instead of your beloved pomade, which might generate too much slip.
-The most common way to wear a top knot is without a part, so begin by applying product on the hair and combing it straight back from your hairline.
+Top knots are styles that benefit from some grip.
+Use a texturizing wax-like AXE Messy Look Matte Wax, or a molding paste, like Dove Men+Care Sculpting Paste.
+Using these instead of your beloved pomade will ensure you don’t generate too much slip.
+The most common way to wear a top knot is without a part, so begin by applying the product on the hair and combing it straight back from your hairline.

 Step 4: Tie it up.

 Hold a hair tie in your dominant hand and gather your hair into your other, non-dominant hand.
 Switch grips and simultaneously pull the hair through the elastic.
-Make a figure eight with the same elastic, pull hair through again and repeat until tight.
+Make a figure eight with the same elastic, pull hair through again, and repeat until tight.
 Once you’ve reached your elastic’s tension limit (usually three twists), pull hair through halfway and leave the ends to splay out against your head.
 You should have a little doorknob-like bun at this point.